1. Home

 Vaccination

-Vaccination is the best way to be protected against pneumococcal infections.
+Vaccination is the best way to protect yourself against pneumococcal infections and their complications.

 The vaccines used vary according to a person’s age and health condition.